pangeo-data/pangeo-docker-images/README.md

 * https://binder.pangeo.io/v2/gh/pangeo-data/pangeo-docker-images/HEAD?urlpath=lab
 * https://aws-uswest2-binder.pangeo.io/v2/gh/pangeo-data/pangeo-docker-images/HEAD?urlpath=lab

-NOTE: the links above resolve to the [`pangeo-notebook` image](https://github.com/pangeo-data/pangeo-docker-images/tree/master/pangeo-notebook) and not `base-notebook` or `ml-notebook` that are also defined in this repository.
+NOTE: the links above resolve to the [`pangeo-notebook` image](https://github.com/pangeo-data/pangeo-docker-images/tree/master/pangeo-notebook) and not `base-notebook`, `ml-notebook` or `pytorch-notebook` that are also defined in this repository.
 Currently BinderHubs map to a single image definition per repository.

 #### Use nbgitpuller to automatically load content